jonthorell/encyclopedia-galactica/README.md

 Problems encountered.
 Either by myself or by my mentor.
 -------------------------------------------------------

 1. The navigation bar kinda destroyed the layout.
 Was fixed by using a hamburger-menu when screensize is 600px and lower.
+NOTE: my knowledge of css is not yet good enough to do that part on my own so the code for that is borrowed and adjusted to suit my site.
+More details are available in comments in the css-file.
 2. The contrast in the bibliography and timeline-pages made it hard to read the text.
 Fixed by both styling the links-colors to something else as well as adding a intermediary semi-passthru layer between the background image and the table.
 3. The layer mentioned aboved is styled differently on bibliography and timeline.
 The reason is that the red border used on bibliography suits that page since the two boxes are kinda the opposites of one-another.
 On the timeline-page though the red border would distract from the flow of the page.